When you use Credit Passport® to create a real-time business credit score, you’re placing your trust in both technology and people.

 In turn, CRIF Realtime Ltd. is part of CRIF S.p.A. – one of the largest credit bureaus in the world, active in 50 countries, with over 350,000 customers and 6,000 banking partnerships.
 CRIF is ranked 35 in the international Fintech 100 classification and invests in best practices and certifications in relation to quality, innovation and security.

 At CRIF Realtime Ltd, we’re passionate about spreading the word about the possibilities of Open Banking and how it can transform the information available to UK businesses, and in turn, make a tangible difference to the economy.
-You can read more from our CEO Alessio Balduini in his regular commentaries in the media on digital banking trends or follow us on LinkedIn.
+You can read more in the media or follow us on LinkedIn.

 To get connected, join now, select your bank and discover your real-time credit score.